dmerejkowsky/kata-train-reservation/python/README.md

 you should remove the usage of the requests `Session()` object inside the `reserve()` function.

-But you need to do that without breaking the production code and the end-to-end tests.
+But you need to do that without breaking the production code and without breaking the end-to-end tests.

-And add a new integration test:

 ## Introducing a BookingController